Sustainability | GovernanceQuality Assurance

 Metrics and Targets

-Medium- to Long-Term Targets
+Medium- to Long-Term Initiatives

-Our Medium- to long-term targets for quality assurance is "Transformation to upstream management."
+Our Medium- to long-term initiative for quality assurance is "Transformation to upstream management."
 Under the three quality themes of "People," "Technology," and "Mechanisms," TDK promotes a wide range of initiatives.
 These include quality improvements instigated by our team members; the development of small-group activities to enhance our Monozukuri power; promoting quality education utilizing DX; design reviews utilizing AI to enhance upstream management; and the improvement of product reliability technology to cater to future client requirements and applications.

 Initiatives